samathaluca/fallen/README.md

 The strategy considers the fact that the app may prove very popular and suddenly attract a lot of stories added within a short time.
 Fresh data can be continuosly uploaded while keeping a balance of what is available to view on the app by adding new collections to the MongoDb and changing the python to redirect the completed forms to a new collection within the database project.
 We can then change between old or fresh stories viewable and keeping the data store in tact.

-If the app proves to be useful, the strategy would be similar to trip advisor whereby a user can visit the site and see all the stories but to add their story to be included within recovery stories they would be required to login.
+If the app proves to be useful, the strategy could be similar to trip advisor whereby a user can visit the site and see all the stories but to add their story to be included within recovery stories they would be required to login.
+Alternatively, a suggestion discussed in slack would be to maintain the wikipedia open forum ability to add articles.

 5. Strategic Future Goals:
 - Analysis of the data collected.